 Homer has an Essential One gas/diesel/propane station with convenience store and RV items, phone 907-235-3295; post office, library, laundromats, supermarkets, banks, churches, schools, a hospital and an airport terminal.
 Boat repair, marine fuel, fish processing, bait and tackle available locally.

 - Pratt Museum’s visual, audio and interactive exhibits, web cam broadcasts, films and lectures introduce visitors to the region’s natural and cultural history.

 - Alaska Islands & Ocean Visitor Center exhibits and films take you on a virtual tour of the 4.9-million-acre Alaska Maritime National Wildlife Refuge.

 - You can’t miss the Salty Dawg Saloon on Homer Spit: It’s a favorite photo-op.

 - Visit Homer Spit.
 Fishing charter services and a variety of shops and restaurants are housed in the Spit’s unique boardwalk structures.
 Photograph Spit landmarks, like the Seafarer’s Memorial and Salty Dawg Saloon.

-- Look for the Farmer's Market in summer, Wednesday afternoons and Saturdays.
-It is next to the Beluga Lake Lodge.
+- Look for the Farmer’s Market in summer, Wednesday afternoons and Saturdays, between Beluga Lake and the Homer Spit.

 - The Kachemak Bay Shorebird Festival celebrates the arrival of 100,000 migrating shorebirds to the tidal flats of Kachemak Bay.
 The annual festival takes place in May.